-I am not saying that all investors cut corners when they rehab a property.
+That's not to say that all investors cut corners when they rehab a property.
 Many investors are conscientious and hire quality construction crews.
-But some investors -- and you rarely know which ones they are by looking at them -- hire the cheapest labor they can find and use the least expensive materials in an attempt to boost their profit margins.
+But some investors—and you rarely know which ones they are by looking at them—hire the cheapest labor they can find and use the least expensive materials in an attempt to boost their profit margins.
 Here are some areas of concern:

-Some bank-owned homes sit empty, without heat or air conditioning, for months.
-If a pipe leaks or moisture is present, mold may grow and spread.
+- Mold: Some bank-owned homes sit empty, without heat or air conditioning, for months.
+If a pipe leak or moisture is present, mold may grow and spread.
 Mold remediation costs thousands of dollars.
 Would an investor paint over the mold?
 What do you think?

-Unless the foreclosure flipper is a high-end home, it's likely that the investor purchased bottom-of-the-barrel appliances, low-end cabinets made from pressed board and inexpensive plumbing fixtures or cheap dual pane windows, which may quickly wear out.
+- Substandard building materials: Unless the foreclosure flipper is a high-end home, it's likely that the investor purchased bottom-of-the-barrel appliances, low-end cabinets made from pressed board, and inexpensive plumbing fixtures or cheap dual pane windows, which may quickly wear out.
 You won't know if the contractor used half-inch or quarter-inch drywall unless you remove receptacle covers and measure.

-It is possible the investor's contractor may have hired undocumented / unlicensed workers below minimum wage to perform complex jobs for which the workers were untrained.
-Even a simple job such as hanging drywall, mudding and sanding can be done incorrectly, and you won't know until the screws start popping out months down the road.
+- Unlicensed subcontractors: It is possible the investor's contractor may have hired undocumented or unlicensed workers below minimum wage to perform complex jobs for which the workers were untrained.
+Even a simple job such as hanging drywall, mudding, and sanding can be done incorrectly, and you won't know until the screws start popping out months down the road.

 90-Day Flipping Rule

-The 90-day flipping rule applies to seasoning of title.
+The 90-day flipping rule applies to the season of the title.
 Many lender guidelines and overlays require that the investor own the property for at least 90 days before the buyer's lender will make a loan to that buyer.
-The contract date must be at least 90 days after recordation of the investor's deed.
+The contract date must be at least 90 days after the recordation of the investor's deed.